SalesforceCommerceCloud/b2c-crm-sync/README.md

 Salesforce B2C Commerce / CRM Sync is an enablement solution provided by Salesforce Architect Success designed to teach Salesforce's B2C Customer Data Strategy for multi-cloud use-cases.
 The solution demonstrates a contemporary view on the integration between Salesforce B2C Commerce and the Salesforce Customer 360 Platform.
 This project provides a framework to integrating these two clouds leveraging public REST APIs to share and synchronize customer profile data between the two clouds.

+> :warning: &nbsp;This repository is currently a **work-in-progress and should not be considered stable** until a formal release is published.
+We're working hard to round-out the MVP feature-set in a trustworthy way.
+Please visit our [issues-list](https://github.com/sfb2csolutionarchitects/b2c-crm-sync/issues) to see outstanding issues and features, and visit our [discussions](https://github.com/sfb2csolutionarchitects/b2c-crm-sync/discussions) to ask questions. &nbsp;:warning:

 ## Application Overview ##

 ###### This section provides a high-level summary of the purpose and architectural structure of the Salesforce B2C Commerce and Salesforce Customer 360 Platform Integration.